Jalopy-Tech/WUTF8Console/README.md

   2. Select the *Fonts* page tab.

-  3. Uncheck any boxes under the font that has the pattern *ID xxxxx translation* missing.
+  3. Uncheck any boxes under the font that has the pattern *ID xxxxx translation missing*.

   4. Click *Ok* to save changes.